garrettjwilke/qmk_firmware/readme.md

 ```

 > This script will install the required tools, build the firmware, and then flash the firmware to your Launch Keyboard.
+The first time running the script will take a while because it will download and install all required packages to build and flash.